TomPace101/nanopore_diffusion/src/simproc/tutorial.rst

-.. command-line usage: python -m doctest  requesthandler/tutorial.rst
+.. command-line usage: python -m doctest  tutorial.rst

 Tutorial
 ################################################################################

+One of the biggest challenges in a simulation is managing all the data.
+Keeping a consistent file structure makes it easier to find data, especially when you come back to look at everything after time away.

+The ``locators`` module helps to define a consistent set of file and folder names, and automatically calculate path strings based on this defined structure.

 **TODO**